Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

-That being said, pull-out sleeper sofas are not necessarily comfortable.
+That being said, pull-out sofas are not necessarily comfortable.
 Most of them come with a relatively thin mattress on a spring base.
-You’d think the design would have changed after years of complaints… it hasn’t.
+You’d think the styling would have changed after years of complaints… it hasn’t.

 Springs can be too bouncy or too hard, mattresses are generally too flimsy, and often, there’s a lot of wasted space at the backrest, which swallows your pillow into the depths of couch-world where food droppings and pocket fluff go to multiply and thrive.

 But, if you’re the one struggling to move the furniture around for guests, this isn’t always your problem, and the ease of setting the pull out up is unparalleled.

 Futons are fun.
 They are relatively easy to set up and offer a sturdy base for visitors to sleep on.